Connor Jennings: International career

 He was selected to play for the England national C team against Gibraltar in November 2011, and he scored his first and England's only goal in that game, coming on as a 46th-minute substitute for Barrow's Adam Boyes.

 Style of play

 Jennings who plays as a striker, has been described as 'pacey'.
 He was also described as a 'stylish' player with an 'eye for goal'.
 On his arrival at Scunthorpe United, manager Alan Knill said about Jennings, "Technically, he is very good and very quick" he also added "Jennings can play in a number of positions and not just at Centre Forward".

 Personal life

 Connor's older brother, James, is a former footballer who played as a defender.

+In 2025, Connor became patron of Wirral based disability support and social isolation charity, I Am Phab Wirral.